"Cuba can no longer be a refuge for adversaries": strong message from the CIA in Havana

 Related videos:

-The visit took place a day after the Minister of Energy and Mines, Vicente de la O Levy, publicly acknowledged that Cuba has absolutely no fuel.
+The visit took place a day after the Minister of Energy and Mines, Vicente de la O Levy, publicly acknowledged that Cuba absolutely has no fuel.

 A single Russian shipment of approximately 730,000 barrels arrived on the island on March 31, but it was depleted by early May.

-The spokesperson for the State Department warned that "the decision lies with the Cuban regime to accept our offer of assistance or to deny critical help to save lives and ultimately be held accountable to the Cuban people."
+The spokesperson for the State Department warned that "the decision lies with the Cuban regime to accept our offer of assistance or deny critical help to save lives and ultimately be accountable to the Cuban people."

 Filed under: